Grocery Shopping and Food Storage in Costa Rica

 I can buy organic tahini paste here, but can’t find ketchup without high fructose corn syrup in it.
 You can buy dried fruits like raisins, dates, plums, and so forth, but don’t expect anything more than a single brand of selection, and forget organic.
 It’s hard to find dry figs that aren’t candied.
+And I’ve had little luck finding quality candied ginger.
 I bring some dried beans like pinto and cannellini not found here.
 Every kind of pasta is found here, including made in Italy and organic options, and you can find several jarred tomato sauce brands.
 A few canned soups are always available too.
 Just understand that anything that comes in a jar, box, or can will cost you quite a bit.
 I keep a few things on hand for last minute meal options, but I use packaged items sparingly.

 You will learn that Polenta is just an Italian version of grits, and prosciutto or Serrano ham can stand in for southern country ham, for example.
 On the other hand, you will discover products from all over the world that never appear in US grocery stores.